 This condition most commonly afflicts those whose job or hobby requires repetitive motion of the hand or wrist.
 Carpal Tunnel Syndrom is caused by pressure on the median nerve and typified by pain, numbness, weakness or tingling.
 Treatment options range from wearing a wrist splint and the use of anti-inflammatories, to surgical intervention.
 Results of surgery are excellent.
 Our physicians are trained to use both the open or endoscopic technique for the treatment of carpal tunnel syndrome.

-Carpal Tunnel Syndrome: Causes, Symptoms, Treatment
+Carpal Tunnel Syndrome: Causes, Symptoms, Treatment (Open and Endoscopic)

 *Some content may be graphic

 Ganglions are tumor-like cystic lesions that can occur in the tendon sheath or joint capsule of fingers or hands.
 Some ganglions resolve themselves with little or no treatment.
 It is often necessary to surgically remove the cyst and the bone spurs that cause ganglions.

 Tendonitis, Tennis Elbow

 Common to participants of physical sports, tennis elbow is a condition that can occur from a single event or slowly over time.
 Pain and inflammation treatment is conservative at first, with analgesics and anti-inflammatory medicines.
 If there is actual structural damage, we may recommend surgery.

 Rheumatoid and Degenerative Arthritis